-In measuring its institutional effectiveness pursuant to Standard 302, the dean and faculty of a law school shall:
+In measuring its institutional effectiveness pursuant to Standards 202 and the rigor of its education program pursuant to Standard 301, the dean and faculty of a law school shall:

-- (a) gather variety of types of qualitative and/or quantitative evidence, as appropriate, to measure the degree to which its students, by the time of graduation, have attained competency in its learning outcomes; - (b) periodically review whether its learning outcomes, curriculum and delivery, assessment methods and the rate of student attainment of competency in the learning outcomes are sufficient to ensure that its students are prepared to participate effectively, ethically, and responsibly as entry level practitioners in the legal profession; and - (c) use the results of the review in subsection (b) to improve its curriculum and its delivery with the goal that all students attain competency in the learning outcomes.
+- (a) gather a variety of types of qualitative and/or quantitative evidence, as appropriate, to measure the degree to which its students, by the time of graduation, have attained competency in its learning outcomes; - (b) periodically review whether its learning outcomes, curriculum and delivery, assessment methods and the degree of student attainment of competency in the learning outcomes are sufficient to ensure that its students are prepared to participate effectively, ethically, and responsibly as entry level practitioners in the legal profession; and - (c) use the results of the review in subsection (b) to improve its curriculum and its delivery with the goal that all students attain competency in the learning outcomes.

-The following methods, when properly applied and given proper weight, are among the acceptable methods to measure the degree to which students have attained competency in the school's student learning outcomes: review of the records the law schools maintains to measure individual student achievement pursuant to Standard 304, evaluation of student learning portfolios, student evaluation of the sufficiency of their education, student performance in capstone courses or other courses that appropriately assess a variety of skills and knowledge, bar exam passage rates, placement rates, surveys of attorneys, judges, and alumni, and assessment of student performance by judges, attorneys or law professors from other schools.
+The following methods, when properly applied and given proper weight, are among the acceptable methods to measure the degree to which students have attained competency in the school's student learning outcomes: review of the records the law school's maintains to measure individual student achievement pursuant to Standard 304, evaluation of student learning portfolios, student evaluation of the sufficiency of their education, student performance in capstone courses or other courses that appropriately assess a variety of skills and knowledge, bar exam passage rates, placement rates, surveys of attorneys, judges, and alumni, and assessment of student performance by judges, attorneys or law professors from other schools.
 The methods to measure the degree of student achievement of learning outcomes are likely to be different from school to school and law schools are not required by this standard to use any particular methods.
-A law school need not demonstrate that its methods of measurement are psychometrically "valid and reliable".